 Frameshift Variant with loss of function

-Clinical presentation due to LOF THAP12
+Clinical presentation of THAP12 Disease

 This disease presents primarily as intractable epilepsy starting with Infantile Spasms with hypsarrhythmia before 3 months of age and progressing to more diverse seizure types including Lennox-Gastaut Syndrome.